 If you want to use original hand-drawn student art on the cover, be sure to download the Custom Cover Contest Guidelines to obtain detailed guidelines for using student art.
 Be mindful of the cover design guidelines and the following details:

-- Important design elements such as titles, text, and feature images should be inset 3/4″ from the page edges
+- Important design elements such as lettering and feature images should be inset a thumbs-width from the page edges.

-Spine text can only be added on hard cover and perfect bound books with a minimum of 62 pages.
+Spine text may only be added on hard cover and perfect bound books with a minimum of 62 pages.

 For the best design, follow these guidelines: